rubensysoecho/youtube_downloader/README.md

-# youtube_downloader
+# Youtube Downloader

-A new Flutter project.
+A new Flutter project that allows you to download single videos inside a playlist or a whole playlist on .mp3 and .mp4 format.

 ## Getting Started